MicrosoftDocs/ai-builder/ai-builder-docs/overview.md

 > ![Screenshot of the AI Builder home page.](media/ai-builder-home.png "AI Builder home page")

 > [!IMPORTANT]
-> We're changing the look of the AI Builder home page to improve your experience for learning how AI Builder can help you and your company.
-We'll first roll it out to a random group, and then to all customers the week of October 24, 2021.
+> We're changing the look of the AI Builder home page.
+For more information, go to [New home page for AI Builder](model-types.md#new-home-page-for-ai-Builder).
->
-> For an advanced view of the new screen, go to [AI models and business scenarios](model-types.md).

 ## How can I add intelligence to my business?